rezabosnia/Churn_Prediction/README.md

-# Clustering_Jakarta
+# Churn Prediction
-Clustering neighborhoods in Jakarta to determine the best location to start a Cloud Kitchen Business
+A model to predict the probability of customer churn based on customer behaviour data